PROPERTY

 Below are some of the key performance indicators:

-- Property values are forecast to grow by 6.8% CAGR over the next three years across all markets up to 2026
+- Property values are forecast to grow by approximately 5.8% annually, with prime and high-demand hotspot locations expected to outperform this average over the next three years

 - Supply and demand will still be an issue due to the level of new stock available